 Sorrow makes us all children again, destroys all differences in intellect.
 The wisest know nothing- Ralph Waldo Emerson

-Over the course of our lives, we all experience grief because of a loss.
-Grief is a normal, and necessary, reaction to losses of all kinds (e.g., loss of a job, loss of finances, etc.), but usually the most troubling occurs when we experience the death of a loved one.
+Throughout our lives, we all experience grief because of a loss.
+Grief is a normal and necessary reaction to losses of all kinds (e.g., loss of a job, loss of finances, etc.), but usually the most troubling occurs when we experience the death of a loved one.

 After experiencing such loss, we may ask ourselves why this happened to us, or how we are going to be able to make it through another day and move forward with our lives.
 The profound devastation, sadness, anger, confusion, and denial we experience are part of grief.